imup-io/client/README.md

 To enable logging to a file, set the `LOG_TO_FILE` environment variable to `"true"`, and be sure to set up `imUp`'s environment to make it's log file path a writeable location.

-The following table describes where logs will be written to:
+The following table describes where logs will (by default) be written to:

 | Operating System |  File Path                                                                                                    |
 |------------------|---------------------------------------------------------------------------------------------------------------|
 | Unix systems     | `$XDG_CACHE_HOME/imup/logs/imup.log` if `XDG_CACHE_HOME` is non-empty, else `$HOME/.cache/imup/logs/imup.log` |
 | Darwin           | `$HOME/Library/Caches/imup/logs/imup.log`                                                                     |
 | Windows          | `%LocalAppData%\imup\logs\imup.log`                                                                           |

+To change the default log file path, set the `LOG_FILE_PATH` environment variable to an alternative writeable location.  **Note that setting this environment variable overrides LOG_TO_FILE**

 To configure log verbosity, set the `VERBOSITY` environment variable to one of the following common log levels:
 - `debug`